Jack22552/Snail-Language-Lexer-Parser-and-Interpreter/p5/README.md

 A Reason program that takes a single command-line argument (e.g., file.sl-ast).
-That argument will is an SL-AST-formatted snail abstract syntax tree (as described in the snail specification).
+That argument is an SL-AST-formatted snail abstract syntax tree (as described in the snail specification).
 The program executes/interprets the snail program described by this input.